 The for-hire sector is comprised of charter vessels and headboats (party boats).
 Although charter vessels tend to be smaller, on average, than headboats, the key distinction between the two types of operations is how the fee is determined.
-On a charter boat trip, the fee charged is for the entire vessel, regardless of how many passengers are carried, whereas the fee charged for a headboat trip is paid per individual angler.
+On a charter vessel trip, the fee charged is for the entire vessel, regardless of how many passengers are carried, whereas the fee charged for a headboat trip is paid per individual angler.

-A federal charter/headboat (for-hire) vessel permit is required for fishing in federal waters for Gulf reef fish (RF).
-On March 3, 2017, there were 1,179 vessels with a valid (non-expired) or renewable Gulf for-hire RF permit (including historical captain permits).
+A federal charter/headboat (for-hire) vessel permit is required for fishing in federal waters for Gulf reef fish.
+On March 3, 2017, there were 1,179 vessels with a valid (non-expired) or renewable Gulf for-hire Reef Fish permit (including historical captain permits).
 A renewable permit is an expired limited access permit that may not be actively fished, but is renewable for up to one year after expiration.
-The Gulf RF for-hire permits are limited access permits.
-Most for-hire vessels possess more than one for-hire permit.
+The Gulf Reef Fish for-hire permits are limited access permits.
+Most for-hire vessels possess more than one for-hire permit (e.g., Reef Fish, Coastal Migratory Pelagics, etc).

 Although the for-hire permit application collects information on the primary method of operation, the permit itself does not identify the permitted vessel as either a headboat or a charter vessel and vessels may operate in both capacities.
-However, if a vessel meets certain selection criteria used by the SRHS and is selected to report by the Science Research Director of the Southeast Fisheries Science Center, it is determined to operate primarily as a headboat and is required to submit harvest and effort information to the SRHS.
+However, if a vessel meets certain selection criteria used by the SRHS and is selected to report by the Science Research Director (SRD) of the SEFSC, it is determined to operate primarily as a headboat and is required to submit harvest and effort information to the SRHS.
 As of February 2017, 73 Gulf headboats were registered in the SRHS (K. Fitzpatrick, NMFS SEFSC, pers. comm.).